 Natalie Lue is the CEO of Living Arts Centre; a performing arts and exhibition centre in Mississauga, Ontario, Canada.
 She was previously the Vice President, Production and Visitor Experience for Toronto International Film Festival (TIFF) responsible for producing the annual September Festival and the operation of TIFF Bell Lightbox.
 Prior to joining TIFF in 2005, Ms. Lue held several senior positions at Harbourfront Centre including Facilities Manager and Director, Planning managing facility operations, rentals, event coordination, and production of major festivals such as World Stage, Today's Japan, International Festival of Authors, and World Leaders: A Festival of Creative Genius.
 She has been a Director on the Boards of The Fringe Festival of Toronto, First Night Toronto, Toronto Alliance for the Performing Arts (TAPA), Toronto Arts Council, the Entertainment District BIA, and is now on the Board for Ontario Presents and Workman Arts.
 She has been an Ontario Arts Council grant recommender, a jury member for Toronto Arts Council, the City of Toronto (large institutions and TSEIP), Heritage Mississauga, CAPACOA/CINARS, and was on the Artscape Sandbox Programming Advisory.
 Ms. Lue has guest lectured at York University, the CI&VI Festivals de Catalunya in Barcelona, the Tallinn Black Nights Film Festival in Estonia, and MPI Toronto.
 She has consulted for Soulpepper Theatre Company, and led workshops for Harbourfront Centre and the Mumbai Academy of Moving Image (MAMI) in Mumbai.
 She has participated on Canadian Performing Arts Presenter delegations to Melbourne, Australia and Edinburgh, Scotland.
 Natalie Lue is an inaugural Fellow of the Toronto Arts Council/Banff Centre Cultural Leaders Lab programme.

-Heidi Reitmaier is the Executive Director and CEO of the Museum of Contemporary Art Toronto Canada (MOCA).
-Reitmaier come to MOCA in early 2018 from the Museum of Contemporary Art Chicago (MCA) where she was the Dr. Robert N. Mayer Director of Learning and Public Programs.
-Reitmaier’s work in arts and culture spans over 20 years, having held curatorial and leadership roles with the Vancouver Art Gallery and the Tate, London, alongside roles in education (Institute of Contemporary Arts, London), broadcasting (BBC), digital marketing (Eyestorm.com) and publishing (Women’s Art Magazine, Women’s Art Library).
-She is a sought-after consultant/advisor, lecturer, has served on several arts advisory boards and is an alumni of the Getty Leadership Institute Program 2016.
+Heidi Reitmaier is Deputy Director and chief of public programming and learning at the Art Gallery of Ontario.
+She is the former Executive Director and CEO of the Museum of Contemporary Art Toronto Canada (MOCA).
+Reitmaier returned to Toronto in 2017 from the Museum of Contemporary Art Chicago (MCA) where she was the Dr. Robert N. Mayer Director of Learning and Public Programs.
+Reitmaier’s work in arts and culture spans over 20 years, having held academic, curatorial and leadership roles with the Vancouver Art Gallery and the Tate, London, the Institute of Contemporary Arts, London, BBC, Central St Martins and as an editor for Make, magazine of women’s art and Versus Magazine.
+She has contributed catalogue essays on Sarah Lucas, Superflex, Margaret Harrison, and Anish Kapoor amongst others.
+She is an alumni of the Getty Leadership Institute Program 2016.

 Kerry Swanson is a seasoned arts consultant, project manager and facilitator dedicated to creating opportunities for Indigenous artists.
 She is Chair of the Board of Directors for the imagineNATIVE Film + Media Arts Festival and founding member of the Indigenous Fashion Week Toronto Collective.
 As Associate Director of Granting at Ontario Arts Council, she led the design and launch of the Indigenous Culture Fund, a $5 million annual funding program supporting Indigenous communities and ways of life.
 At Toronto Arts Council, Kerry managed the launch of six new funding programs, partnering with large institutions including the Toronto District School Board, Banff Centre, Royal Ontario Museum (ROM), Toronto Public Library, and the City of Toronto Historic Sites.
 She designed TAC’s first Indigenous Arts Projects program and the innovative Open Door Fund.
 Kerry is the former Executive Director of imagineNATIVE, where she also was co-curator of the exhibition Shapeshifters, Time Travelers and Storytellers at the ROM, co-editor of the book Code Territories: Tracing Indigenous Pathways in New Media Art and co-author of the report Indigenous Feature Film Production in Canada: A National and International Perspective.
 She also worked as Producer on the award-winning film The Underground.
 Kerry has a Masters in Communication and Culture from Ryerson and York Universities, where her thesis paper on the artist Kent Monkman was nominated for a Governor General’s Silver Medal.
 Kerry was born and raised in Chapleau, northern Ontario, in a family of Cree/Ojibwe, Irish and French heritage.
 She is a member of the Michipicoten First Nation, with familial ties to the Chapleau Cree First Nation.